jerrymaaan/CSVthis/README.md

 just like you would write a formula in python.
 CAREFUL: CSVthis uses the eval()-function so commands like "os.system('rm -rf /')" may harm your system!
+- scripts: Recommended for advanced users with Python skills!
+Instead of
-- script: Recommended for advanced users with Python skills!
-Instead of using a formula as described above you can write your own script for handling data.
+using a formula as described above you can write your own scripts for handling data.
+It contains another object with a list of your scripts.
+Each key is
+the identifier of your script and will be displayed as the graphs name.
+Each value contains the filename of your script.
 To write your own python script create a new python file in /lib/personal_scripts.
 The script name has to be the same as how you mentioned it in the config.json.
 The file itself has to contain a function with the same name as the file and exactly one parameter.
 This parameter contains a pandas dataframe with the data from your CSV file.
 After your calculation the function must return a column of a dataframe with the same length as the original dataframe.
-Take a look at /lib/personal_scripts/test_script.py as an example.
+Take a look at /lib/personal_scripts for examples.
 To understand how your return value is handled take a look at calc_data() in main_window.py.

 ## How to use CSVthis GUI